-19IITP85: Practical - XIII: Image Processing Lab
+Semester 19IINFP85: Practical - XIII: Image Processing Lab L Т Р С VIII 0 0 4 2

-- LO1.
-To impart skills on the processing the digital images. - LO2.
-To learn the transform of the image from spatial domain to frequency domain. - LO3.
-To perform edge deduction techniques. - LO4.
-To gain knowledge on compressing the images using suitable techniques. - LO5.
-To study the segmentation methods.
+LO1 To impart skills on the processing of digital images.
+LO2 To learn the transformation of images from spatial domain to frequency domain.
+LO3 To perform the edge deduction techniques.
+LO4 To gain knowledge about compressing the images using suitable techniques.
+LO5 To know the segmentation methods